vit-svoboda/delivery-sdk-net/README.md

 IDeliveryClient client = DeliveryClientBuilder.WithProjectId("YOUR_PROJECT_ID").Build();
 ```

-You can also provide the project ID and other parameters by passing a function, that returns [`DeliveryOptions`](https://github.com/Kentico/delivery-sdk-net/blob/master/KenticoCloud.Delivery/Configuration/DeliveryOptions%20.cs) object, to the `DeliveryClientBuilder.WithOptions` method.
-It is recommended to create the `DeliveryOptions` instance using the `DeliveryOptionsBuilder` class.
+You can also provide the project ID and other parameters by passing a function that returns [`DeliveryOptions`](https://github.com/Kentico/delivery-sdk-net/blob/master/KenticoCloud.Delivery/Configuration/DeliveryOptions%20.cs) object to the `DeliveryClientBuilder.WithOptions` method.
+It is recommended to create the `DeliveryOptions` instance using the `DeliveryOptionsBuilder` class so it leads you to a correct `DeliveryClient` configuration.
 It is used to set the following parameters:

 * `ProjectId` – sets the project identifier.
 * `PreviewApiKey` – sets the Delivery Preview API key.
 See [previewing unpublished content](#previewing-unpublished-content).
 * `UsePreviewApi` – determines whether to use the Delivery Preview API.
 See [previewing unpublished content](#previewing-unpublished-content).
-* `SecuredProductionApiKey` – sets the production Delivery API key
+* `SecuredProductionApiKey` – sets the production Delivery API key.
 * `UseSecuredProductionApi` – determines whether to authenticate against the production Delivery API with an API key.
 * `EnableResilienceLogic` – determines whether HTTP requests will use a retry logic.
 * `WaitForLoadingNewContent` – makes the client instance wait while fetching updated content, useful when acting upon [webhook calls](https://developer.kenticocloud.com/docs/webhooks).